RJJohnson162/alx-interview/0x03-log_parsing/README.md

 ## Author

-This script is created by [Marubi N Richard].
+This script is created by [RJJohnson162].
 For questions or feedback, you can contact me at [richardnyamwamu@gmail.com].